bartuss225/discord-botcreator/README.md

 # discord-bot creator
-A program is written in Python to generate basic discord bot code.
-If found any errors please report them. python required
+A program written in Python generates basic Discord bot code.
+If you find any errors, please report them. python required

+**currently discontinued**